Spring Isd

 District-Level NCES Analysis

-SPRING ISD operates 42 public schools serving 34,114 students, placing it in the mid-size range in Texas.
-The school portfolio breaks down into 28 other, 9 middle, 5 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 33,684 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Harris County County.
+Spring Isd operates 42 public schools serving 34,114 students, placing it in the mid-size range in Texas.
+The school portfolio breaks down into 28 combined, 9 middle, 5 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Harris County.

-Academic infrastructure includes 5 of 42 schools offering Advanced Placement (57 AP courses district-wide), a 1561.3:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 32.8% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 5 of 42 schools offering Advanced Placement (57 AP courses district-wide), a 518.5:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 31.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 53.6% Hispanic or Latino, 36.4% African American, 4.3% White across the district's schools.
+Its most demographically mixed campus is John Winship El, with a diversity index of 66.6/100.

 Source: NCES Common Core of Data NCES Common Core of Data